sudheerj/javascript-interview-questions/README.md

      console.log(name.toUpperCase());  // Behind the scenes treated as console.log(new String(name).toUpperCase());
      ```

-     i.e, Every primitive except null and undefined have Wrapper Objects and the list of wrapper objects are are String,Number,Boolean,Symbol and BigInt.
+     i.e, Every primitive except null and undefined have Wrapper Objects and the list of wrapper objects are String,Number,Boolean,Symbol and BigInt.

      **[⬆ Back to Top](#table-of-contents)**